For Patients & Caregivers

 These days, it’s common to give HIPAA s*** for blocking access to your own health records.
 But, that’s the exact opposite of what HIPAA is intended to do!
 We believe that people who think HIPAA is a hurdle are probably doing it all wrong.

 So how does HIPAA apply to Abridge?
-As a tool for patients to help you collect your own health information (versus helping providers or insurers document your info for their own use), Abridge doesn’t fall under HIPAA regulation.
+As a tool intended to help patients collect their own health information (versus helping providers or insurers document your info for their own use), Abridge doesn’t fall under HIPAA regulation.

 But even though we’re not subject to HIPAA regulations, we still take inspiration from it.
 For example, HIPAA provides certain stipulations around data security.
-Our ambition is to hold ourselves to an even higher standard around data security and privacy than HIPAA requirements, so we can be responsible stewards of your information.
+Our ambition is to hold ourselves to an even higher standard around data security and privacy than HIPAA requirements, so we can be responsible stewards of your doctor and patient conversations, and other valuable health information.

-The evidence so far shows that patients want to have a recording because they value your advice and want to hear it again, and share it with others that are important in their lives (Elwyn, Barr, and Grande 2015).
+The evidence so far shows that patients want to record their doctor appointment conversations because they value your advice and want to hear it again, and share it with others that are important in their lives (Elwyn, Barr, and Grande 2015).

 Our co-founder & CEO, Dr. Rao, has been recommending that his patients record health conversations for the last couple of years.